smart-on-fhir/cumulus-library/docs/creating-studies.md

   CREATE TABLE my_study__meta_version AS
   SELECT 1 AS data_package_version;
   ```
-  allows you to signal versions for use in segregating data upstream, like in the
+  allows you to signal versions for use in segregating data downstream, like in the
-  Cumulus aggregator - just increment it when you will need third parties to rerun
+  Cumulus Aggregator.
+Increment it when your counts output changes format,
-  your study from scratch due to a change in your counts output.
+  and thus third parties need to rerun your study from scratch.
 If this is not
   set, the version will implicitly be set to zero.

 ## Testing studies